IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Valonier.md

 ## Mores and Folkway
 Cafes & Pastry

-Haute cuizine — Highly regarded fine dining at the grande restaurants of [[Valor-of-Rain/Capitale\|Capitale]].
+Haute cuizine — Highly regarded fine dining at the grande restaurants of [[Capitale]].
 Characterised by exorbitant prices and exotic foods.
 As such, accessible by the aristocracy and bourgeoisie almost exclusively.
 # Currency
 https://en.wikipedia.org/wiki/Solidus_(coin)#France